 1. The law of supply and demand favors farmland.

-2. Farmland consistently outperforms stocks.
+2. Farmland investing consistently outperforms the stock market.

-4. Farmland provides diversification.
+4. Farmland investing provides diversification.

 5. Farmland is a better inflation hedge than stocks.

 With the threat of surging inflation on the horizon, farm real estate is especially attractive as a powerful inflationary hedge.
 Farmland and other real estate investments have long been considered reliable protection against inflation—or the rise of prices over time—because the land value tends to maintain or appreciate during inflationary periods, another important factor when considering what makes a good investment.

 In the past, farmland values have kept up with inflation, with a 70 percent correlation with the Consumer Price Index (CPI) and a 79.8 percent correlation with the Producer Price Index (PPI).
 This is because as the cost of food rises, farmers can charge in higher prices, and subsequently farm land values increase as well.
 By comparison, stocks aren’t always a good hedge against inflation since higher inflation tends to increase borrowing costs, raise production costs, and decrease standards of living—all while reducing investor expectations on earnings growth, which places downward pressure on the stock market.